automorphism88/snapraid-btrfs/README.md

 configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
-Just like snapraid, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c` option.
+Just like snapraid, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c`/`--conf` option.

 All files on the data drives which are not excluded by the snapraid configuration file must be in the same subvolume. **If any of the snapraid